faranalytics/socketnaut/README.md

 ## Tuning Strategies

-Scaling can be tuned by specifying a minimum and maximum number of allocated Worker threads.
-The minimum and maximum number of Worker threads can be specified in the constructor of each `ServiceProxy` by assigning values to the `minWorkers` and `maxWorkers` parameters.
-Further, the `workersCheckingInterval` can be used in order to set the frequency at which inactive Worker threads are culled until the `minWorkers` threshold is reached.
+Scaling can be tuned by specifying a minimum and maximum number of allocated worker threads.
+The minimum and maximum number of worker threads can be specified in the constructor of each `ServiceProxy` by assigning values to the `minWorkers` and `maxWorkers` parameters.
+Further, the `workersCheckingInterval` can be used in order to set the frequency at which inactive worker threads are culled until the `minWorkers` threshold is reached.

 ### `ServiceProxy` constructor parameters relevant to tuning:
 #### socketnaut.createServiceProxy(options)
 - options `<ServiceProxyOptions>`
-    - `minWorkers` `<number>` Optional argument that specifies the minimum number of Worker threads permitted. **Default**: `0`
+    - `minWorkers` `<number>` Optional argument that specifies the minimum number of worker threads permitted. **Default**: `0`

-    - `maxWorkers` `<number>` An argument that specifies the maximum number of Worker threads permitted.
+    - `maxWorkers` `<number>` An argument that specifies the maximum number of worker threads permitted.

     - `workersCheckingInterval` `<number>` An argument that specifies the approximate interval at which inactive `ServiceAgent`s will be cleaned up. **Default**: `60000`

-The `minWorkers` argument specifies the minimum number of Worker threads to be permitted in the thread pool.  `minWorkers` Worker threads will be instantiated when the Socketnaut proxy starts.
+The `minWorkers` argument specifies the minimum number of worker threads to be permitted in the thread pool.  `minWorkers` worker threads will be instantiated when the Socketnaut proxy starts.
 Socketnaut will not allow the thread pool to drop below the specified threshold.
-However, if a Worker thread throws an uncaught exception, Socketnaut will not attempt to automatically restart it, which could result in a thread pool below the specified threshold.
+However, if a worker thread throws an uncaught exception, Socketnaut will not attempt to automatically restart it, which could result in a thread pool below the specified threshold.

 The `maxWorkers` argument is a hard limit on *online* threads; however, because thread termination is asynchronous it is possible for the combined count of online and liminal threads to briefly exceed this limit.

-The `workersCheckingInterval` specifies the approximate interval at which Socketnaut will attempt to clean up inactive Worker threads.
+The `workersCheckingInterval` specifies the approximate interval at which Socketnaut will attempt to clean up inactive worker threads.
 If Socketnaut's proxy finds that a thread has 0 connections, Socketnaut will remove it from the pool and send it a notification requesting that it exit.
 The default interval is `60000` milliseconds.

 By variously specifying `minWorkers`, `maxWorkers`, and `workersCheckingInterval` you can tune Socketnaut according to the requirements of your environment.